-The healthcare industry often utilizes software as a service (SaaS) to increase software versatility and accessibility without having to install and run applications on multiple computers and data systems.
+The healthcare industry often utilizes software as a service (SaaS) to increase software versatility and accessibility without installing and running applications on multiple computers and data systems.
 SaaS is currently dominating the cloud computing market, especially in the healthcare industry, and as time goes by, it will only become more prevalent.
-By 2020, healthcare professionals and facilities can expect to see the 10 following SaaS trends in the industry.
+By 2021, healthcare professionals and facilities can expect to see the 10 following SaaS trends in the industry.

 1. Use of Multiple Clouds

-Recently, APIs such as Google Health has allowed companies to approach big data differently.
+Recently, APIs such as Google Health have allowed companies to approach big data differently.
 The number of businesses using cloud-based apps is expected to increase by 19.6%.
-The current healthcare cloud computing market is valued at nearly $18 billion and is expected to increase by nearly 18.7% between 2020 and 2025.
+The current healthcare cloud computing market is valued at nearly $18 billion and is expected to increase by nearly 18.7% between 2021 and 2025.